LucaCanali/Miscellaneous/Spark_Notes/Spark_Misc_Info.md

 scala> acc1.add(1L)
 scala> acc1.value

-This will appear in the sink, for example as a record: my-accumulator-1,applicationid=application_1549330477085_0257,namespace=AccumulatorSource,process=driver,username=luca
+This will appear in the sink, for example if you sink to grahite a record: my-accumulator-1,applicationid=application_1549330477085_0257,namespace=AccumulatorSource,process=driver,username=luca
 ```